In a Nutshell:

 • Calf and foot massage

-• Extras like Bluetooth speakers and timer
+• Bluetooth speakers and timer

 Drawbacks

-• Lacks true deep tissue massage
+• Lacks true deep-tissue massage

 • Supports up to 260 pounds only